iulianraduat/find-unused-exports/README.md

 An "import \* as" will assume that all imported exports are used from that file.

-### Excluded files
+### Included/Excluded files

 By default, all files from any node_modules folder or having the extension .d.ts are ignored.

-If you want to exclude some files (like storybook's .stories.ts files), you can:
+If you want to include/exclude some files (like storybook's .stories.ts files or .svelte files), you can:

 - add a section called findUnusedExports in package.json